Our Pasadena Workers’ Compensation Lawyer Explains the Appeals Process

-How to Appeal a Denied Workers’ Compensation Claim in California
+Appealing a Denied Workers’ Compensation Claim in California: How We Help You

 In some cases, the first step to resolving a workers’ compensation denial is to contact the insurer.
 You might need more information on the denial and a chance to ask the insurer if it will reconsider its decision.
 Many workers’ compensation claims are denied because the insurer believes the injury or illness is not eligible for benefits.
 However, there are also cases where the insurer did not have enough information to properly assess eligibility for an injury or illness.

 If the insurer will not reverse its decision, then you may need to request a hearing with the Workers’ Compensation Appeals Board (WCAB).
 It helps to work with a workers’ compensation attorney during this process.
 If you are working with an attorney, then he or she can file the Application for Adjudication of Claim and Declaration of Readiness to Proceed forms.